 - To determine the appropriateness of the income reported by either spouse.
-Often one spouse makes more money than the other and generally, the higher-earning spouse has the incentive to understate their income in an effort to reduce alimony or child support.
-An analysis of the couple’s lifestyle can be performed to determine if the reported income is consistent with the reported change of net worth.
+Often one spouse makes more money than the other, and generally, the higher-earning spouse has the incentive to understate their income in an effort to reduce alimony or child support.
+An analysis of the couple’s lifestyle can be performed to determine if the reported income is consistent with the reported change in net worth.

 - To uncover hidden assets.
 Either spouse may attempt to hide assets that they wish to keep post-divorce.

 - To determine income tax implications.
-Tax implications that may arise include, but not limited to, things such as the transfer of property from one spouse to the other and determining the impact of the divorce on any retirement plans, insurance coverage, etc.
+Tax implications that may arise include but are not limited to things such as the transfer of property from one spouse to the other and determining the impact of the divorce on any retirement plans, insurance coverage, etc.

 While it is not uncommon for an individual getting a divorce to hand control over to their attorney to handle their matters, due to the emotional exhaustion experienced during a divorce, remember that you are your own biggest advocate, and is important that you stay engaged.
 Advocating for a CPA to be engaged and have on your team may provide a fairer and more equitable distribution of marital assets.
 With that said, one should certainly perform a cost-benefit analysis to determine if the expected benefit of said service will exceed the expected benefit.

 Talk to an Abacus CPAs professional today about your personal, business, and financial goals.
 We’ll provide you with better guidance so you can make smarter decisions.